Shocking News About Brock Lesnar And The WWE Universal Title Revealed

 The Beast Incarnate has been holding onto the WWE Universal Title since winning it from Bill Goldberg at WrestleMania 33.
 Despite a limited schedule, Lesnar is expected to hold the title until WrestleMania 34 in April of next year.
 A lot of people have disliked Brock holding it for an entire year, but some shocking news has come to light that shows the success the WWE Universal Championship has had on Brock’s shoulder.

-It’s being reported that in less than two years, the WWE Universal Title is the fastest selling WWE title belt that WWE has ever produced.
+It’s being reported that in less than two years, the WWE Universal Title is the fastest-selling WWE title belt that WWE has ever produced.
 Before this happened, the “spinner” version of the WWE Championship was the top-selling belt in WWE history.
 However, the WWE Universal Championship belt will outsell even the “spinner” belt that was sold and featured on WWE programming for almost a decade thanks to John Cena.

 The WWE Universe has not only embraced the WWE Universal Championship.
 It is now the most popular title belt in WWE history.
 It’s unclear why the belt has caught fire with fans, but a lot of credit should go to the four men who have held the championship.
 Finn Balor, Kevin Owens, and Goldberg all had brief reigns with it, but Brock Lesnar’s year-long run clearly shows his ability to move merchandise as a top performer.